artemkv/artemkv.github.io/cryptocurrencies.md

 - Privacy: bank sees everything, including very sensitive information
 - Censure: bank has a power to refuse or accept transactions
 - This is a real-life issue: many merchants have their funds frozen on PayPal because of being marked as "fraudulent"
-- Delays in transactions and roadblocks for innovations: you depend on the bank to process the transactions and you need to comply with a lot of legacy rules
+- Delays in transactions and roadblocks for innovations: you depend on the bank to process the transactions, and you need to comply with a lot of legacy rules

 ## Traditional e-cash

 - Alice contacts a bank and asks for a **digital representation of a coin**, in exchange to some money on Alice's account
 - Banks creates a digital representation of a coin (basically a serial number, SN) and gives it to Alice
-- It should be possible to verify the coin is indeed issed by the bank (done using digital signatures), and it should be possible to only use it once (ensure by bank records)
+- It should be possible to verify the coin is indeed issued by the bank (done using digital signatures), and it should be possible to only use it once (ensure by bank records)
 - Alice gives the coin to Bob
 - Bob contacts the bank to verify that the coin is valid and not double-spent, and in that case gives sandwich to Alice
 - This scheme brings us one step closer to peer-to-peer transactions, but all the same cons are still preserved